Randomization

 Verify the setup

-• Blinding method and algorithm match your protocol
+• Blinding and algorithm match protocol requirements.

-• Correct event is selected
+• The intended randomization event is selected.

-• Notification recipients and content are correct
+• Notification recipients are complete and valid.